 “Pilates kicks create length in the spine and stretch the chest, shoulders, and hip flexors,” says Saunders.
 “They also teach the core to engage while the pelvis is pressed down.”

-How to Do a Pilates Leg Kick
+How to Do the Pilates Leg Kick

 To get the most out of Pilates kicks, proper form is key.
 Saunders offers these tips for doing a perfect Pilates leg kick: